gardener-attic/dnslb-controller-manager/README.md

 |`loadbalancer_dnsnames`| | DNS names of a load balancer with health status |
 | |`loadbalancer`| Load balancer name |
 | |`dnsname`| DNS name of the load balancer |

+## Plugins

+Go plugins can be used to add new independently developed DNS provider types.
+The plugins must be placed in a dedicated folder, which is specified by the `--plugin-dir`  option

+A DNS provider type must implement the [`DNSProviderType`](pkg/controller/dns/provider/type.go#L27) interface found in package `github.com/gardener/dnslb-controller-manager/pkg/controller/dns/provider`.

+The main package must provide a variable called `Name` of type `string` containing the name of the plugin.
+To register a provider type it has to implement an `init` function registering the provided provider types.
+For example:

+		func init() {
+			provider.RegisterProviderType("aws", &AWSProviderType{})
+		}

+The specified name can then be used in the `DNSProvider` kubernetes resources to add a dedicated set of hosted zones handled by this provider type.